 check your local rec center, gyms, or colleges about classes.

-especially if you get sore when you exercise. i have a shoulder and knee injury and swimming is really easy on my joints. its like the opposite of running but still great for youposted over 4 years ago
+especially if you get sore when you exercise. i have a shoulder and knee injury and swimming is really easy on my joints. its like the opposite of running but still great for youposted about 5 years ago

 try making a simple rule for yourself.